 Whether you’re just abstaining from alcohol for a month, or committing to some zany diet that will fill your fridge with nothing but broccoli, the Sober October Challenge is easier when other members of your household are supporting you.

-Take the time to explain to them that this challenge is about making you healthier, ask for them to support you, and explain any of the weirder behaviour they might witness over the month (whether it’s 5am meditations or kale smoothies).
+Take the time to explain to them that this challenge is about making you healthier, ask for them to support you, and explain any of the weirder behavior they might witness over the month (whether it’s 5am meditations or kale smoothies).

 If you’re adopting a weird diet for the month, offer to cook for them at least a couple of times per week – or buy their dinner – so they don’t suffer too much from sharing the house with a crazy person.